Want to manage and preserve your company knowledge? These “knowledge management tools” are going to help!

 Clearly, the business world is in dire need of some great knowledge management tools to help better manage their information and reduce process redundancies.

-These knowledge management tools can help!
+Our recommended knowledge management tools that can help!

 - Stores and retrieves knowledge